yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 <div className={`Modal ${displayModal ?
 'Show' : ''}`}>...modal content</div>
 ```

-Applying the same concept above, we will conditionally render the classname `Show` if `displayModal` is true.
+Applying the same concept as above, we will conditionally render the classname `Show` if `displayModal` is `true`.

 From here, all we need to do is add this to our css: